James J. Blanchard: Governor of Michigan

 Blanchard opted not to run for re-election to the U.S. House in 1982 and was elected Governor of Michigan, defeating Republican Richard Headlee, a Farmington Hills insurance company executive.
 Blanchard served two terms as governor (1983–1991) until his defeat by Republican state senator John Engler in 1990.
 Blanchard was the first Democratic governor to serve in 20 years since John Swainson, who left office in 1963.

 On January 1, 1983, he took over what was described as "the toughest governor's job in America."
 His state faced a $1.7 billion deficit, the threat of bankruptcy, record high unemployment of more than 17 percent and the worst credit rating in America.
 Working with leaders of business, labor, education and local government, the governor put together a strategy for Michigan's future and raised income taxes and fees necessary to keep it on track.
 Blanchard completed his work as Michigan's 45th governor having balanced eight consecutive state budgets, improving the state's credit rating, established a $422 million "rainy-day fund," and producing a solvency dividend of more than $1 billion in savings from reduced borrowing costs.

+In 1986, Governor Blanchard proposed America’s first statewide prepaid college-tuition program to help Michigan families pay for higher education, which inspired other states (including Florida and Ohio) to propose similar plans, now commonly known as 529 programs.

 Newsweek credited Governor Blanchard with leading "one of the most dramatic economic turnabouts in the recent history of state government," and national publications such as U.S. News & World Report listed him among the best governors in America, one of the innovators and energizers who made things work in an era of declining federal aid.
 However, in 1990 Blanchard lost his campaign for a third term to State Senator John Engler.